CHRISTOROMO/Prosper-Loans-Data-Exploration-through-Visualizations/README.md

 ![image](https://user-images.githubusercontent.com/99474042/195408253-3fb44808-d537-4a52-b8a2-55630fa34c2f.png)

-From the above observation, we can easily tell that people on mid-range salary levels are the ones requesting most loans and that the most loans are still active.
+From the above observation, we can tell that people on mid-range salary levels are the ones requesting most loans and that the most loans are still active.

 ![image](https://user-images.githubusercontent.com/99474042/195408326-77275198-99a1-456a-beb1-7987dba78eab.png)